The Educational Sign Skills Evaluation (ESSE) is a state approved test for K-12

-ESSE Training Workshops are scheduled on select Saturdays from 9:00 am-4:30 pm (6 hrs) with a 1/2 hour lunch break.
+ESSE Training Workshops are scheduled approximately every 3 months on a Saturday from 9:00 am-4:30 pm (6 hrs) with a 1/2 hour lunch break.

 Register HERE (for scheduled dates).

-ESSE assessments are scheduled throughout the year, usually in Irvine (Southern CA) and occasionally in Merced CA (Northern & Central CA).
+ESSE assessments are scheduled throughout the year, usually in Irvine (Southern CA) and occasionally in San Jose CA (Northern & Central CA).
 They may also be given in Wichita KS or Omaha NE by appointment only.